 Does your child/young person struggle with friendships, if so, see if you can find an activity that they enjoy where they can meet other children/young people.
 There are some groups that are set up for specific disabilities and others that are for specific sports etc. See what you can find on the Things to do

 It is natural to feel concerned about your child becoming an adult, especially when they have SEND.
 But this is an exciting time when together you can explore opportunities for the future.
 It is a journey that you will go on together as a family, growing up and experiencing new things will mean that views change.
 That’s natural.
 The lives of parent/carers also change.
 The important thing is to explore ideas together as a family.
-Look at the Preparing for adulthood section for information and support for preparing for adulthood.
+Look at the Preparing for adult life section for information and support for preparing for adulthood.

 Do you need childcare that will support your child, young or old?
 Check the Family Information service.